PawseySC/container-workflows/_episodes/01-docker-intro.md

 - Learn how to download and run images
 keypoints:
 - You've learned some basic Docker commands for running, downloading, and searching for docker images
-- "`docker run` for running images"
+- "`docker run` for running images (add `-it` for interactive mode)"
 - "`docker pull` for downloading images"
 - "`docker search` for searching images"
+- "Other useful commands to list current images and containers are `docker images` and `docker ps -a`"
 ---

 ## Docker Containers ##